• Skip to main content

 Reading

 We are integrating reading instruction into all subject areas this year.
 We will not be doing many reading only lessons.
 The children were told they are expected to read a book each month – ten books during or academic year – that are from a grade level reading list.
-I have found several lists on Pinterest, but haven’t compiled them into something usable quite yet.
-Once I do, I’ll be sure to share.
+My son is looking forward to many of the titles on this list of books for middle school boys, while my daughter would like to continue with several book series she has already started.

 Social Studies